roblox-ts/roblox-ts.com/_docs/roact/components.md

 ---
-title: Components - Roact
+title: Components
 order: 3
 category: roact
-description: A manual for using the view management library Roact with roblox-ts.
+description: Using Components in Roact
 ---
 _( This is a typescript adapted version of https://roblox.github.io/roact/guide/components/ )_